MarginaliaSearch/www.marginalia.nu/content/marginalia-search/for-webmasters.md

 ## Why isn't my page indexed?

 Odds are it just hasn't been discovered yet.
 The search engine has a pretty small index, and makes no pretenses of being complete.
+You can expedite the discovery by [submitting it here](https://github.com/MarginaliaSearch/submit-site-to-marginalia-search).

-There could be several other reasons, some domain names are rejected because they look too much like domain names that are used by link farms.
-This mostly means .xyz and .icu.
-If you are hosted in Russia, China, Hong Kong, or Taiwan, you are also not going to get crawled.
-I feel bad for the innocent websites this affects, but the sad fact is that easily 90% of the link farms are hosted in these countries, and on these TLDs.
+Otherwise, there are several factors that cause domains to receive extra scrutiny, because they share traits with link farms.
+This mostly means .xyz and .icu domains or IPs in Russia, China, Hong Kong, or Taiwan.
+This definitely affects innocent websites, but the sad fact is that easily 90% of the link farms are hosted in these countries, and on these TLDs.

-For similar reasons, if you are hosted on a large VPS provider, especially Alibaba, or Psychz; you are not going to get crawled.
-Google Cloud is the only VPS provider, so far, that seems to effectively crack down on link farms.
-So that's the safest bet.

-The crawler sometimes gets captchad by CDNs like Fastly and CloudFlare, so it may or may not index them depending on whether the bot is being throttled.
+For similar reasons, if you are hosted on a large VPS provider that does little internal policing, especially Alibaba or Psychz; you may not get crawled.
+The crawler sometimes gets blocked by CDNs like Fastly and CloudFlare, so it may or may not index them depending on whether the bot is being throttled.

 Searching for "site:www.yourdomain.tld" will provide you with an analysis.
 If the search engine is aware of the domain, there should be a button for slating it for crawling.
 If you get nothing, then odds are the search engine has no knowledge about the domain yet.
-Get in contact if you want me to have a look at what's happening.

 ## A Call To Action